jawahars16/TechChallengeSolution/README.md

 * `GKE_CLUSTER_LOCATION` - GKE cluster location. (eg: us-central1)

 Github workflows automatically run whenever there is a change in corresponding folder.
 For example, `infra-provisioning` workflow runs whenever there is a change in `terraform` folder.
 And `app-deployment` workflow runs whenever there is a change in `kubernetes` folder.
 Manual trigger can be done by clicking on the `Run workflow` button in the Actions tab.

+### Steps to deploy and run the application,

+* Update `Infra Provisioning` workflow with the required secrets.
+* Trigger `Infra Provisioning` workflow.
+* Validate the terraform plan.
+* Trigger `Infra Provisioning` workflow again with `terraform_apply` flag ON to apply the changes.
+* Update `App Deployment` workflow with the required secrets.
+* Trigger `App Deployment` workflow with `initialize-db` flag ON to seed the data.
+* Application's external IP address can be found in the `App Deployment` workflow logs.
+* Access the external IP address in the browser to access the application.